FAQS (Frequently Asked Questions)

 How can I stop the constant creditor calls?

-As soon as your Chapter 7 bankruptcy has been filed, there is an immediate “stay” (halt) of all collection actions by creditors.
-This has given clients such an incredible relief from stress to countless families who have been under duress for a long period of time.
+As soon as we file your Chapter 7 bankruptcy, there is an immediate “stay” (halt) of all collection actions by creditors.
+This has given clients such an incredible relief from stress.
+As well as, the countless families who have been under duress for a long period of time.